0xced/EFCore.Scaffolding/README.md

 ### Renaming

 Databases in the real world are not perfect and often table and/or column names are less than ideal.
 The `RenameEntity` and `RenameProperty` functions are here to tweak the names as appropriate.
+It is also possible to rename dependent end and/or principal end navigation properties through the `RenameDependentEndNavigation` and `RenamePrincipalEndNavigation` functions.

 ### Sorting properties